sophiebatten123/SudokuGame/README.md

 A simple logo drawn to brighten up a plain page and allow the site to have a recognisable feature included within the header.
 This feature adds sophistication to the page and breaks up a plain background.

-The instructions manual icon was taken from [Font Awesome]( https://fontawesome.com/)improving accessibility for the user and allowing for text to be hidden when not in use.
+The instructions manual icon was taken from [Font Awesome]( https://fontawesome.com/) improving accessibility for the user and allowing for text to be hidden when not in use.

 These were the only images included on the site due to the nature of the site appealing to older audiences.
 The images chosen contribute towards the soft texture of the site, making the users experience more relaxing.